-Spring is the perfect time to indulge in a garden tour or two.
 Take time to interact with like-minded garden lovers and get inspired by some truly passionate growers.
 Growers that are willing to share their experiences and their gardens.
-This will enable you to really get to grips with the way that decisions about design, composition, plant selection, placement and nurturing work together to enhance nature’s elements and landscapes.
+You'll get to grips with the way decisions about design, composition, plant selection, placement and nurturing work together to enhance the garden landscape.

 Canterbury Spring Gardens

 Akaunui Homestead, Ashburton

 Laid out over 100 years ago, Akaunui Homestead garden has been lovingly nurtured by Di and Ian Mackenzie.

 Akaunui Homestead is complimented by over 10 hectares of wonderfully mature gardens.
 Impressive on a really large scale, the garden offers such diversity that you will return home inspired.